- Fixed penalty notices

-Authorised officers from District Enforcement will be issuing a Fixed Penalty Notice (FPN) to anyone they observe, or have evidence to support, has committed an environmental crime such as dropping litter or failing to clean up after their dog.
+Authorised officers from WISE (external link) will be issuing a Fixed Penalty Notice (FPN) to anyone they observe, or have evidence to support, has committed an environmental crime such as dropping litter or failing to clean up after their dog.
 A FPN provides the opportunity to discharge any liability from being prosecuted through payment of the FPN.
 Choosing not to pay the FPN will result in the initiation of court proceedings with a maximum fine of £2,500 and potential conviction at a Magistrates Court.

 A Fixed Penalty Notice could be issued if you:

 - Drop litter – this includes chewing gum, fast food, fast food packaging, left over fruit (for example, apple cores and banana skins), drinks containers and sweet wrappers